Throughout the year, we showcase emerging and established artists in curated, juried, and solo exhibitions.

 IN LOVE/THIS BODY: Mel Sealy and C. A. Neal

-Sponsored by The Gay and Lesbian Dinner Dance
+Sponsored by The Dinner Dance with additional support from the Puffin Foundation

 IN/LOVE THIS BODY documents the LGBT+ communities in Fort Wayne, Indiana.
 In 2017, Mel Sealy and C. A. Neal became artists-in-residence at Artlink Contemporary Gallery.
 Throughout the year, the artists conducted interviews with LGBT+ individuals from the Fort Wayne community.
 Sealy and Neal have illustrated these stories to showcase the lives and queer population in the city and provide a platform for these individuals to share their stories and struggles.
 “We are passionate about the project because we are gay.
 I live the same lives as most of these people everyday,” says Sealy.
 In creating this documentary project, Sealy and Neal hope to open people of all backgrounds to a world they might not have known exists in Fort Wayne.